datasci-w266/2022-summer-main/project/README.md

 - References to _at least_ four papers related to your proposal

 You must include four references to relevant papers for the technique and/or dataset you’ll be using.
 Projects should be well-situated with respect to existing work, and so we do require that references be research papers or technical publications of similar scope.
 While you may also want to cite reference works, textbooks, or code documentation, these don’t count toward the total.
 Some resources that may be helpful:
-- (start here) [The Association of Computational Linguistics (ACL) Anthology](http://aclweb.org/anthology/), which indexes papers from most of the top NLP conferences.
+- (start here) [The Association of Computational Linguistics (ACL) Anthology](http://aclanthology.org), which indexes papers from most of the top NLP conferences.
 - The [ACM Digital Library](http://dl.acm.org/) is also a great resource, indexing across a number of CS conferences.
 In particular, [SigKDD](http://www.kdd.org/) (Knowledge Discovery and Data Mining) and [WSDM](http://www.wsdm-conference.org/) (Web Search and Data Mining) might be useful.
 - [NIPS](https://papers.nips.cc/) and [ICML](http://proceedings.mlr.press/v97/) are the top machine learning conferences; these are good places to look if you want to use neural networks.
 - [Google Scholar](https://scholar.google.com/) and the [arXiv](https://arxiv.org/) are great to find specific papers.

-This year’s NLP conferences might be good for inspiration as well, or if you just want a sense of what people in the field are working on: [NAACL](https://www.aclweb.org/anthology/events/naacl-2019/), [ACL](https://www.aclweb.org/anthology/events/acl-2020/), [EMNLP](https://www.aclweb.org/anthology/events/emnlp-2020/).
+This year’s NLP conferences might be good for inspiration as well, or if you just want a sense of what people in the field are working on: [NAACL](https://aclanthology.org/events/naacl-2021/), [ACL](https://aclanthology.org/events/acl-2021/), [EMNLP](https://aclanthology.org/events/emnlp-2021/).

 Between Week 2 and Week 4, the instructors will be holding special discussion sections (during OH) to talk about how to search the literature and read NLP papers.
 Each session will also include a guided discussion of a specific paper.
-We'll release a schedule and a list of papers early in the semester.
+We'll release a schedule and a list of papers each week in the semester.

 Please write your proposal in a Google Doc (shared with comment access to anyone with the link) and submit a link to you proposal via [this form](https://forms.gle/).
 We'll provide feedback as in-line comments, which can be more convenient than an email thread.
 _Please no Microsoft Word documents!_